plotly/public-health/tutorials/infant-mortality-index.md

 ### 3.1.
 Add Charts

-First, to add the 1990 choropleth map, click *+Plot* in the bottom left corner of the screen.
+First, to add the 1990 IMI Choropleth Map, click *+Plot* in the bottom left corner of the screen.
 A new box ought to appear with the option to 'Add a Plot'.
-Click, the *'Your Files'* option and then in the pop-up select the **1990 choropleth map** we made earlier.
+Click, the *'Your Files'* option and then in the pop-up select the **1990 IMI Choropleth Map** we made earlier.

 ![Add Choropleth 1990](../screencasts/infant-mortality/dashboard/add-choropleth1990.png)

-Next, add the 2015 choropleth map following the same process.
-This time drag and drop the plot on the right half of the 1990 choropleth map.
-You ough to something similar to below.
+Next, add the **2015 IMI Choropleth Map** following the same process.
+This time drag and drop the plot on the right half of the 1990 IMI Choropleth Map.
+You ought to see something like below.

 ![Add Choropleth 2015](../screencasts/infant-mortality/dashboard/add-choropleth2015.png)

-For the final plot, the 1990vs 2015 IMI (Deaths per 1000 births, lower is better) scatter plot, add this to the bottom of the dashboard and drag down accordingly.
+For the final plot, the **1990vs 2015 IMI (Deaths per 1000 births, lower is better) Scatter Plot**, add this to the bottom of the dashboard and drag down accordingly.

 ![Add Scatter Plot](../screencasts/infant-mortality/dashboard/add-scatter.png)

-Now that we have added all the plots to the dashboard, for each plot where it says "Enter a title..." insert plot titles: **1990 IMI (Deaths per 1000 births, lower is better)**, **2015 IMI (Deaths per 1000 births, lower is better)**, and **1990 vs 2015 IMI (Deaths per 1000 births, lower is better)** in the same order as we added the plots.
+Now that we have added all the plots to the dashboard, for each plot where it says, "Enter a title..." insert plot titles: **1990 IMI (Deaths per 1000 births, lower is better)**, **2015 IMI (Deaths per 1000 births, lower is better)**, and **1990 vs 2015 IMI (Deaths per 1000 births, lower is better)** in the same order as we added the plots.
 Your result ought to look like below.

 ![Add Plot Titles](../screencasts/infant-mortality/dashboard/add-plot-titles.png)

 ### 3.2.
 Style It

 Now that we have the structure of our dashboard, we can style it.
-To do so, navigate to the *settings icon* directly opposite the dashboard title.
-When hovering you ought to see the option settings from the menu.
+To do so, navigate to the *Settings Icon* directly opposite the dashboard title.
+When hovering you ought to see the option **Settings** from the menu.

 ![Settings](../screencasts/infant-mortality/dashboard/settings.png)

-After clicking *settings*, a panel ought to appear from the right-hand side of the screen.
-Here, we have the option of headers, colors, text, layout, and filter.
+After clicking **Settings**, a panel ought to appear from the right-hand side of the screen.
+Here, we have the option of *Headers*, *Colors*, *Text*, *Layout*, and *Filter*.
 First, in *Headers*, we can set the title, add a logo, and multiple links.
 For this tutorial, add **Comparing 1990 and 2015 Infant Mortality Index (IMI)** to the *Title* text box.
 Next, let's add the World Bank logo.
 We can do this by simply adding the URL for the logo JPG: **http://logodatabases.com/wp-content/uploads/2012/02/who-logo-wallpaper-1024x997.jpg**.
 As previously mentioned you can add links, in this tutorial we'll use this feature to link the original dataset.
 Thus, add the text **Original Data from World Bank** with the URL: **https://data.worldbank.org/indicator/SP.DYN.IMRT.IN**.

 ![Header](../screencasts/infant-mortality/dashboard/header.png)